dcos/demos/1.8/sensoranalytics/README.md

 ### Spark stream processing

 - using [integration](https://spark.apache.org/docs/latest/streaming-kafka-0-10-integration.html) to read out from Spark
-- using Zeppelin as the front-end
+- Spark streaming job to pull out data, aggregate it and using Zeppelin as the front-end to visualize it

 ## Discussion